IMF tells Europe deliver on Irish bailout, cuts growth forecast

 It also said the IOUs Ireland wants to refinance could be replaced by long-term government securities or European rescue funds, adding that a bond would avoid adding to debts that markets may consider senior.

-"Either approach could work but we see the advantage of long-term government security being that it's not a senior debt compared with the regular debts so that improves the overall debt structure in terms of regaining market access," IMF mission chief to Ireland Craig Beaumont said in a conference call.
+"Either approach could work but we see the advantage of long-term government security being that it's not a senior debt compared with the regular debts so that improves the overall debt structure in terms of regaining market access," Craig Beaumont, mission chief to Ireland, said in a conference call.

 The IMF added that progress on working out troubled loans at the country's banks has not advanced as rapidly as it desired.